kitops-ml/kitops-ts/docs/index.md

 - [Getting Started](./getting-started.md) — Installation, requirements, and a quick start guide
 - [API Reference](./api-reference.md) — Full documentation for all commands and types
 - [Examples](./examples.md) — Annotated walkthroughs of common workflows
-- [Contributing](./contributing.md) — How to contribute to kitops-ts

 ## Related